-Of course there are times when multi-tasking is useful and necessary.
-Sometimes we need to get stuff done and the only productive way is doing more than one thing at a time.
-However, when we multi-task we’re actually switching simultaneously between tasks, which research tells us can reduce productivity by up to 40%.
-This habit creeps automatically into almost everything we do.
-So if you’re not doing more than one thing at a time, you may think that you’re not working hard enough.
+The habit of multitasking creeps into almost everything we do.
+The assumption almost seems to be that if you’re not doing more than thing at a time, you’re not working hard enough.
 But are we confusing quantity with quality?
-There are many important tasks that really require a high quality of sustained attention, combined with cognitive clarity, for instance, solving a complex technical issue, producing an important customer-proposal, or drafting a marketing strategy.
+There are many important tasks that really require a high quality of sustained attention, combined with mental clarity, for instance, solving a complex technical issue, producing an important customer proposal, or planning a project.

-Switching between tasks tends to fragment our attention.
+Switching between tasks fragments our attention.
 We lose the thread, are more likely to make mistakes, are less productive and increase our level of stress.
-Working in a perpetual rush, we end up feeling frustrated and dissatisfied.
-Rarely finding the quality time and space to complete work we really feel proud of.
+Working in a perpetual rush, we end up feeling frustrated and dissatisfied, rarely finding the quality time and space to complete work that we’re proud of.

-The various calls, messages and alerts that come our way during the day are just the most obvious interruptions to our attention.
-With mindfulness, we learn to become much more aware of how our mind wanders and disconnects our attention from what we are doing in any particular moment.
-Becoming distracted by our own wandering thoughts is a more subtle and powerful challenge to maintaining our focus on a task.
+The various calls, messages and alerts that arise during the day are just the most obvious interruptions to our attention.
+With mindfulness, we learn to become much more aware of how our mind wanders and disconnects our attention from what we’re doing.
+Our own wandering thoughts are the most powerful distraction of all and often the greatest challenge to maintaining focus on a task.

-In mindfulness there’s an attitude of doing one thing at a time, called “one-mindfully”.
-This means if you are walking, rather than drifting off in thought, just walk and open your senses to the world around you.
-If you are having a conversation, rather than rehearsing your response, focus your attention on really listening to what someone is saying with kindness and curiosity.
+In mindfulness, doing one thing at a time is referred to as acting “one mindfully”.
+This means if you are walking, rather than drifting off in thought, simply walking and opening your senses to the world around you.
+If you’re having a conversation, rather than rehearsing your response, focus your attention on listening to what’s being said, with kindness and curiosity.

 Share on Follow on